aaannndddyyy/monkeymind/README.md

 a situation where agents posess a socially constructed identity and are capable of self reflection.

+Monkeymind is not intended to simulate any particular primate cognition in detail.
+It's an obstract model.

 Some guiding assumptions are:

  * The brain is not a homogeneous lump of jelly.
 It has discernable architecture.